 - Good nutrition: Maintain a balanced diet for dogs to support their overall health and reduce their susceptibility to disease.

-- Avoid overcrowding: K9 Exclusive walks is equipped for a maximum of 5 dogs for Boarding and 6 dogs for Daycare.
+- Avoid overcrowding: K9 Exclusive Walks is equipped for a maximum of eight dogs for Boarding and six dogs for Daycare per handler.

 - Monitoring: Regularly monitor dogs for signs of illness and seek veterinary treatment immediately if any symptoms are noticed.

 - Education: Educate dog owners on the importance of preventing and controlling the spread of disease in their dogs.

 By implementing these measures, the spread of disease in dogs can be effectively prevented and controlled.

 10. Monitoring and ensuring the health and welfare of all the animals

 - Daily Monitoring: Conduct a daily check of each dog, including a visual examination of the eyes, nose, mouth, ears, skin, and coat. b.
 Observe each dog’s behaviour and monitor any changes, such as lethargy or loss of appetite. c.
 Check each dog’s water and food intake. d.
 Check the cleanliness of each dog’s living area and make any necessary changes.